nt246/NTRES6940-data-science/lecture_notes/lesson6-data-wrangling2.md

 What’s happening here?
 In the second line, we were able to delete `coronavirus_us2 <- coronavirus_us`, and put the pipe operator above.
-This is possible since we wanted to operate on the `coronavirus_us` data anyways.
-And we weren’t truly excited about having a second variable named `coronavirus_us2` anyways, so we can get rid of it.
+This is possible since we wanted to operate on the `coronavirus_us` data.
+And we weren’t truly excited about having a second variable named `coronavirus_us2` anyway, so we can get rid of it.
 This is huge, because most of your data wrangling will have many more than 2 steps, and we don’t want a `coronavirus_us17`\!

 By using multiple lines I can actually read this like a story and there aren’t temporary variables that get super confusing.
 In my head: